From enquiry to final report

 Five clear stages from first enquiry to final report.

-The process is designed to be easy for the owner, but disciplined enough to produce an audit that is useful, evidence-led and ready to act on.
+The process is designed to be easy for the owner, but disciplined enough to produce a review that is useful, evidence-led and ready to act on.

 01